aimeos/map/README.md

 ### merge()

 Merges the map with the given elements without returning a new map.

-Items with the same keys will be overwritten
+Elements with the same non-numeric keys will be overwritten, elements with the same numeric keys will be added.

 ```php
 public function merge( iterable $elements ) : self